hedgehogs-mind/spring-couch/docs/usage/get_started.md

 }
 ```

-__Assuming that you configured the Couch2r BasePath to be `/api/`, you can now perform `GET /api/note` and you will
+__Assuming that you configured the CouchRest BasePath to be `/api/`, you can now perform `GET /api/note` and you will
 get all note instances!__

 ## Repository level

-You can also publish a resource via a repository by just adding the annotation `@Couch2r` again:
+You can also publish a resource via a repository by just adding the annotation `@CouchRest` again:

 ```
 @Repository
-@Couch2r
+@CouchRest
 public interface AddressRepository extends CrudRepository<Address, Long> {

 }